 A data management plan (DMP) is a living document that outlines how data will be managed during a research project, as well as after the project is completed.
 It is a requirement for all UCT postgraduate students.
-Watch the video below to get more of an understanding of how a DMP fits within your research project at UCT:
+Watch the webinar below to get more of an understanding of how a DMP fits within your research project at UCT:

 In order to assist students with completing a DMP, DLS manages the UCT DMP platform.
 This UCT-hosted platform allows users to create data management plans based on our custom-created templates, containing guidance, examples and suggested answers.

 As a student, you can log in to the platform using your Single-Sign-On (SSO).
 When creating a new plan, we recommend that you use the following settings to generate the UCT Student Generic DMP:

 The checklist below is a guideline to help researchers plan for their data using best practices.

 It covers the most common sections needed for completing a DMP.

 Create an outline of your research project and identify all involved parties by including basic details: